 There are additional costs for textbooks and instructor-prepared materials.
 Tuition and fees are due and payable at registration or according to the Tuition Installment Plan (TIP) agreement.
-Failure to make timely payments of tuition, fees, or other amounts owed to the law school may result in the assessment of late fees, the inability to sit for examinations, and denial of registration for the subsequent semester.
+Failure to make timely payments of tuition, fees, or other amounts owed to the law school may result in the assessment of late fees, the inability to sit for examinations, and denial of registration for the subsequent semester or academic year.
+Students with an outstanding balance may not register for or enroll in the next semester/academic year unless the outstanding balance is paid or they are current with an approved payment plan.
 Students must be in good financial standing to graduate and earn their degree.
 Tuition and fees are subject to change at the discretion of The Law Schools.